BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 Cumil

 One of the most famous Bratislava statues is certainly Cumil (“Man at Work”).
 This cheeky-looking sewer worker coming off a manhole is an unmotivated communist-era worker taking a break.
 The locals installed the statue of the sewer worker as a joke.
-Today, Cumil is one of the popular attractions in Bratislava and one of the most photographed statues in the city.
+Today, Cumil is one of the popular attractions and one of the most photographed statues in the city.
 You can find a statue of Cumil at the junction of Laurinska and Panska Street (near the Main Square).

 Napoleon’s Army Soldier